Do you know your varieties of turf grass?

 Bermuda grass will grow in many different kinds of soils.
 It is drought-resistant and makes a great lawn with minimal fertilizing and regular mowing.

 Bermuda grass will grow in the shade, but grows best in full sun.
-It can tolerate heavy foot traffic and cold weather.
+It can tolerate heavy foot traffic,

 Best of all, Bermuda grass will stay green well into the winter if watered weekly.